2022 Anyang factory fire

 On 21 November 2022, at 16:22, a factory fire started, killing 38 people and injuring two others in Wenfeng District, Anyang City, Henan, central China.
 According to state media, the fire was started by "illegal welding".

-According to a government statement, more than 200 rescuers and 60 firemen battled the blaze, and there were also psychologists on the site for the victims' relatives.
+More than 200 rescuers and 60 firemen battled the blaze, and there were also psychologists on the site for the victims' relatives.
 State media said that the fire started at a facility belonging to a tiny, privately held company in Anyang's "high tech zone" without going into further detail about the nature of the business.